Documentation

 assert d.key_type is bytes

-Return a human-readable representation of the sorted dictionary d.
+Return a human-readable representation of the sorted dictionary.

-Return whether key is present in the sorted dictionary d.
+Return whether key is present in the sorted dictionary.

 This method may raise exceptions.

-If no key-value pairs have been inserted into d yet, raises RuntimeError.
+RuntimeError – if no key-value pairs have been inserted yet.

 d = SortedDict()